Loopring/protocols/DESIGN.md

 For the best performance we support offchain balances.
 These are balances that are stored in a merkle tree.
 Users can deposit and withdraw tokens to the smart contract and their balance is updated in the merkle tree.
 This way we can transfer tokens between users just by updating the merkle tree offchain, no need for expensive token transfers onchain.

-We do still want to support onchain transfers:
+In the future, we still want to support onchain transfers:
 - It may not be possible to deposit/withdraw security tokens to the smart contract
 - Users may prefer to keep funds in their normal wallet